Genivia/ugrep-indexer/README.md

 Files indexed are scanned (never changed!) by ugrep-indexer to generate index files.

+The size of the index files depends on the specified accuracy, with `-0` the lowest (small index files) and `-9` the highest (large index files).
+The default accuracy is `-5`.
+See the next Q for details on the impact of accuracy on indexing size versus search speed.

 If any files or directories were updated, added or deleted after indexing, then you can run ugrep-indexer again.
 This incrementally updates all indexes.